Oregon–Oregon State football rivalry

-The Oregon–Oregon State football rivalry commonly known as the Civil War, is an American college football rivalry game played annually in the state of Oregon between the Ducks of the University of Oregon in Eugene and the Beavers of Oregon State University in Corvallis.
+The Oregon–Oregon State football rivalry, officially known as the Oregon–Oregon State Rivalry Series and also known as the Civil War, is an American college football rivalry game played almost annually in the state of Oregon between the Ducks of the University of Oregon in Eugene and the Beavers of Oregon State University in Corvallis.

 First played in 1894 and renewed annually since 1945, it is the fifth-most played college football rivalry game in the Football Bowl Subdivision, and the most-played rivalry in the Western United States.
 Oregon State is still a member of the Pac-12 Conference while Oregon moved to the Big Ten Conference on August 1, 2024.
 The campuses are less than 50 mi apart in the Willamette Valley.
 Though not officially recognized by the universities, the Platypus Trophy is awarded annually to the winning team’s alumni association.